 Rock Candy Tours is the brainchild of Jessica Walden, Alan’s daughter, and her husband local candy manufacturer Jamie Weatherford, hence the creativity in the business name.
 Their business partner is regional tourism director Ruth Sykes.

 One of the first locations we passed on the walking tour was the Sidney Lanier Cottage House Museum, birthplace of the famed musician and poet of “The Marshes of Glynn” and “Song of the Chattahoochee.”
 I had actually toured this historical home with my cousin Brenda while on a summer road trip in the 1980s.

 Adjacent to the Lanier Cottage is a botanical oddity, two tall conifers draped in Spanish moss.
 Odd because Macon is north of Spanish moss range and odd because the large live oak dedicated to Lanier’s memory across the street bears not a single strand of moss.

 Although the tours focus on music history, other elements of Macon’s rich history cannot be avoided.
 The 1901 Beaux Arts-style McCaw-Massee House was built by the man who invented Crisco.
 Tennessee Williams also wrote the play “Cat on a Hot Tin Roof” here while visiting Jordan Massee, the home’s second owner, after whom he patterned the character of Big Daddy.

-The Bell House, now the Robert McDuffie Center for Strings at Mercer University, was the location shoot for the Allman Brothers Band debut album.
+The Bell House, now the Robert McDuffie Center for Strings at Mercer University, was the location for the Allman Brothers Band first album front cover.
 At the time, band members were renting the house which once occupied the adjoining lot in the photo below.